Streaming analytics better than classic batch – when and why ? – Part 2

 How can I reprocess data?

-Many of us consider the possibility to redo their processing job easily as a main advantage of batch processing.
+Many of us consider the possibility to redo their processing job easily as the main advantage of batch processing.
 Just relaunch the batch job on the same input.
-Looks true, but a side comment is that it is never that easy, because you may have some downstream jobs that already consumed the output of the job, so they need to redo their processing too or somehow accept a replayed output.
+Looks true, but aside comment is that it is never that easy, because you may have some downstream jobs that already consumed the output of the job, so they need to redo their processing too or somehow accept a replayed output.

 Ah, and one more great thing is you can modify your application code when reprocessing.
 Savepoints are not tightly coupled with the exact code version that produced it!

-Check out short but sweet presentation from Stephan Ewen how savepoints work with session windows here.
+Check out the short but sweet presentation from Stephan Ewen how savepoints work with session windows here.

 What if data is no longer in Kafka?

-Useful thing about modern streaming frameworks like Flink, is that we can consume data from HDFS with the same streaming code.
+The useful thing about modern streaming frameworks like Flink is that we can consume data from HDFS with the same streaming code.
 There are though a few things to keep in mind here.
-First of all, you need to provide input data in correct order, which streaming job expects, which is ordered by event-time.
+First of all, you need to provide input data in the correct order, which streaming job expects, which is ordered by event-time.
 In order to do that you have to provide a proper watermark generation mechanism.